aranega/scripts-collection/latex-papers/README.md

 ## Project Hierarchy

     +- templates/           this folder contains the files copied during paper init
+    | +- Makefile-dvipdf    the used Makefile for dvi -> pdf (default)
-    | +- Makefile          the used Makefile
+    | +- Makefile-pdflatex  the used Makefile for pdflatex
     | +- template.tex       the used template (you can adapt it)
     + paper-init.bash       the init script

 ## Installation